Mitsuoka Viewt: K11 Viewt (1993–2003)

-K12 Viewt (2005–2012)
+K12 Viewt (2005–2010)

 When the March was updated (becoming the K12) Mitsuoka produced a new Viewt, which first appeared in September 2005.
 The changes in the style of the March are evident to some extent in the new Viewt: for example, the shape of the rear door has changed and the cabin appears rounder.
 However, Mitsuoka have persisted with their Jaguar-style front and rear.
-The only two-door version is the 12SR, which is based on the March 12SR.
+New safety rules introduced for 2009 meant that Viewts could not be based on cars built after 1 January 2009; Mitsuoka kept converting 2008s and briefly halted production.
+The only three-door version is the 12SR, which was created by converting used March 12SRs and sold through Mitsuoka's certified used car program.
+Mitsuoka also built the Mitsuoka Cute from March 2009 until 2013, a similar conversion based on the regular March hatchback.
+Buyers could choose to base the Cute on any certified, used K12 March, with prices depending on age and mileage.

+In October 2009 production resumed; to meet the revised safety legislation the rear end received enclosed taillights while the bumper overriders were deleted.
+The revised version was first shown at the 2009 Tokyo Motor Show.
+Production of new, K12-based Viewts ended sometime in the latter half of 2010, but Mitsuoka kept converting used cars until 2013 at least.

 Like the March, the new Viewt is available with 1.2-, 1.4- and 1.5-litre engines, with automatic or manual transmissions.
 The interior resembles the March's; leather seats are optionally available.
 The 12SR version uses some of the March 12SR's interior decoration, such as carbon fibre inserts on the dashboard.

 K13 Viewt (2012–2023)

-The third generation Viewt was based on the K13 March and was first appeared in May 2012.
-The hatchback version called Viewt Nadeshiko with tailgate and tail lamps taken from the Nissan March was first appeared in July 2015.
+The third generation Viewt was based on the Thai-built K13 March and first appeared in May 2012.
+The hatchback version called Viewt Nadeshiko first appeared in July 2015.
+Since it used the tailgate and tail lamps from the Nissan March directly, the price was significantly lower than that of the Viewt saloon.
+With the discontinuation of the March in the Japanese market, Mitsuoka announced the end of Viewt production in January 2023.
+However, Mitsuoka continued to carry out conversions on suitable used Nissans.

 XP210 Viewt Story (2023–present)

-The Viewt Story is based on the Toyota Yaris (XP210) hatchback and was introduced on 17 February 2023.
-It is scheduled to be announced and released in the fall of 2023.
-The model lineup includes 1.5-liter gasoline vehicles "15LX" and "15DX", 1.0-liter gasoline vehicles "10LX" and "10DX", and 1.5-liter hybrid vehicles "HYBRID LX" and "HYBRID DX".
-In addition, a 6-speed MT is available for the 1.5-liter model, and a 4WD model (E-four for the hybrid) is available for the 1.5-liter and hybrid models.
+The Viewt Story is based on the Toyota Yaris (XP210) hatchback and was introduced in February 2023; it was released for sale in September 2023.
+The model lineup includes 1.5-liter gasoline vehicles "15LX" and "15DX", 1.0-liter gasoline vehicles "10LX" and "10DX", and 1.5-liter hybrid vehicles "Hybrid LX" and "Hybrid DX".
+In addition, a 6-speed manual transmission is available for the 1.5-liter model, and a 4WD model (E-four for the hybrid) is available for the 1.5-liter and hybrid models.

+The 1-liter variant produces 51 kW, while the 1.5-liter petrol variant has between 88 and 92 kW.
+The internal combustion engine of the Hybrid model produces 67 kW; combined system output is 85 kW.